mstksg/advent-of-code-2018/reflections.md

 ```
 sum2 :: Parser Int
 sum2 = do
-    -- number of children
     numChild <- P.anyToken
-    -- number of metas
     numMeta  <- P.anyToken
-    -- the children's sums
     childs   <- replicateM numChild sum2
-    -- the metas
     metas    <- replicateM numMeta  P.anyToken
-    -- return something different based on if there are children or not
     pure $ if null childs
       then sum metas
       else sum . mapMaybe (\i -> childs ^? ix (i - 1)) $ metas